Usability testing questions

 Watch the participant's body language and facial expressions

-If a participant has permitted you to record them, pay attention to how they physically respond during the test.
+If a participant has allowed you to record them, pay attention to how they physically respond during the test.
 This can give you a lot of insight into parts of the test when the user subconsciously expresses like/dislike or confusion.

 Ask participants to think aloud